CoderTylor/FL-TP/README.md

 **Data**

-The data set will be open source after careful revision, or it can be downloaded from the official website of VeRemi(https://veremi-dataset.github.io/), and generated in the makedata folder.
+The data set can be downloaded from the official website of VeRemi(https://veremi-dataset.github.io/), and generated in the makedata folder.

+The data Sample could be seen in the url {https://github.com/CoderTylor/FL-TP/tree/main/FL-TP}

-Running the experiments
+**Running the experiments**

 The baseline experiment trains the model in the Fed-Avg.